"A computer can never be held accountable, therefore a computer must never make a management decision."

 Run claude in your terminal from the project root.
 Claude Code reads your existing codebase before doing anything.

-Prompt template: "Read this spec carefully.
+Template: "Read this spec carefully.
 Implement the stories in order, starting with [Epic Name].
 For each story: implement the feature, write the test indicated by the test type, and confirm AC is met before moving on.
 Ask me if anything is ambiguous."

 Last updated: March 2026